Updated: May 18th, 2021

 We can empower ourselves to become more effective and better equipped to meet the demands of today’s changing workplace by increasing our agile EQ.
 The term “agile EQ” refers to how effectively and efficiently you can adapt to a social or emotional situation to solve the problem at hand— because an approach that works well in one situation won’t always work in the next.

-The Agile EQ model arranges these skills into eight mindsets.
+The Everything DiSC Agile EQ model is arranged into eight mindsets.

 We all have mindsets that come naturally to us, to the point where they tend to be automatic.
 Other mindsets tend to be less comfortable, and, as a result, we might not always recognize when a situation calls for them.